-The one of the most important natural resources in the Municipality of Prijedor is the mineral resource.
-Iron deposits represents the most significant potential in Prijedor, Republic of Srpska, as well as whole Bosnia and Herzegovina.
+One of the most important natural resources in the Municipality of Prijedor is the mineral resource.
+Iron deposits represent the most significant potential in Prijedor, Republic of Srpska, as well as whole Bosnia and Herzegovina.

-Great potential when it comes to natural resources are forests.
-In the area of Prijedor municipality 29.380,20 hectares are covered with forest, 12.362,80 hectares privately owned and the rest 17.017,40 hectares owned by state.
+Great potential when it comes to natural resources is a forest.
+In the area of Prijedor municipality, 29.380,20 hectares are covered with forest, 12.362,80 hectares privately owned and the rest 17.017,40 hectares owned by the state.

-Also, area of Prijedor municipality is favorable for fruit production.
-Ideal conditions for cultivating wheat, corn and vegetables, industrial plants, such as flax and hemp.
-Land is not polluted with chemical fertilizers and pesticides.
+Also, the area of Prijedor municipality is favorable for fruit production.
+Ideal conditions for cultivating wheat, corn, and vegetables, industrial plants, such as flax and hemp.
+The land is not polluted with chemical fertilizers and pesticides.
 Availability of organic products and clean water, explains why international food producers and distributors recognize the value of this sector.